-Glenarm sits on the Antrim coast and is the southernmost of the nine Glens of Antrim.
-Dating back to Norman times, this small historic village not only has a castle (Glenarm Castle, home of the McDonnells, Earls of Antrim (link)) with a beautiful walled garden that is open to the public between Easter and the autumn; a forest (Glenarm Forest that is the habitat of a range of wildlife including the red squirrel (link)) but also a busy marina.
+Glenarm is a small historic village that sits on the world-famous Antrim coast road (also known as the Causeway Coastal Route) and is the southernmost of the nine Glens of Antrim.
+Dating back to Norman times, Glenarm not only has a castle (Glenarm Castle, home of the McDonnells, Earls of Antrim (link)) with a beautiful walled garden that is open to the public between Easter and the autumn; a forest (Glenarm Forest that is the habitat of a range of wildlife including the red squirrel (link)) but also a busy marina.
 The Barbican Gate (pictured below at the end of Castle Street) built in 1825 now provides holiday accommodation right in the centre of the village.
-There are also other self-catering properties available in the vicinity as well as a ‘B & B’, ‘Water’s Edge’, which provides comfortable accommodation looking out to sea (http://www.watersedgeglenarm.com/).
+There are also other self-catering properties available in the vicinity as well as an award-winning B&B, ‘Water’s Edge’, which provides comfortable accommodation looking out to sea (http://www.watersedgeglenarm.com/).

 Areas of Interest